Damir384/ElyOS-Installer/README.md

 ---

-This project uses code from jtc (MIT License).
-See `licenses/jtc.MIT`.
+This project uses code from nlohmann/json (MIT License).
+See `licenses/NLOHMANN.MIT`.